12.30 STEEL BEAM GUARDRAIL

 Where all new guardrail is being installed or existing guardrail is being removed, reinstalled, or raised, tolerance will be plus or minus 1 inch.
 Allowable mounting height is 30 to 32 inches for W‑beam and 31 to 33 inches for Thrie‑beam.

 Note that on BA-201 the guardrail height transitions from 32 inches at the beginning of the BTS (Thrie-beam) to 31 inches at the end of the BTS (W-beam).

 Rail height should be based on edge of pavement so shoulder can be adjusted to meet correct cross section.
 Following completion of guardrail installation, the rail height from surface of ground at face of rail should be verified.
 If rail height is outside allowable tolerance, correction of ground surface will be required to provide for specified rail height.

-At posts on existing guardrail, spacer blocks may be raised a maximum of 75 mm (3 inches) according to detail in Appendix 12‑5 when the installation is not being removed and reinstalled.
+At posts on existing guardrail, spacer blocks may be raised a maximum of 3 inches according to detail in Appendix 12‑5 when the installation is not being removed and reinstalled.

 Lapping of Guardrail

 A change has been made in the procedure for lapping of guardrail.
 The following guardrail lapping procedure has been recommended by FHWA through their Roadside Hardware Policy and Guidance.
 An additional benefit from the following lapping procedure is the reduction of guardrail section ‘snagging’ by snow plows resulting in incidental guardrail damage.